 We have caused hurt by making a racial issue about us.

 A black friend told me that A Course in Miracles circles are not safe enough for brown and black people, and I agree.
-And for the people of color who stick around, I believe they are quite a demonstration of tolerance and forgiveness.
+And for the people of color who stick around, I believe these individuals are quite a demonstration of tolerance and forgiveness.

 And please don’t approach the person(s) of color in your study group to try to make yourself feel better regarding the safeness of the group.
 Instead, it is important for white ACIM teachers and students to exhume racism and supremacy in the mind through actively engaging in anti-racism work.
-This must be done to make our community safe for brown and black people.
 Resources are below.

 8. “Seek not to change the world but seek to change your mind about the world.”

 The Course teaches us that the entire world is a projection of our minds.
 And so the only way to heal the world is to heal the mind.

 We are highly motivated to look at the beliefs in our mind that impact our day to day life.
 We are motivated to change our minds surrounding finances, lack vs. abundance, sickness, physical pain, our relationships with family members, friends, colleagues, etc.